Back to National Guide

 What's Included in the Price

-A standard gas fitting quote covers labour, materials (copper or steel pipe, fittings, flexible connectors), pressure testing to AS/NZS 5601 Gas Installations requirements, and a gas compliance certificate.
-Appliance connections include hooking up the unit, testing all joints for leaks, and verifying correct gas pressure.
-New line installations include routing pipe from the meter or manifold, wall penetrations, and a final system pressure test.
+A standard gas fitting quote in Sydney covers labour, pipe and fittings (typically copper Type B for internal runs, PE for underground sections), flexible connectors, pressure testing to AS/NZS 5601.1:2022 Gas Installations requirements, and a gas compliance certificate lodged via the BCNSW eCert portal.
+Appliance connections include hooking up the unit, testing all joints for leaks using electronic gas detectors, and verifying correct gas pressure.
+New line installations include routing pipe from the meter or manifold, wall penetrations, support fixings, and a final system pressure test (minimum 5 kPa held for 5 minutes with no drop).
 Where plumbing connections are involved, work must also comply with AS/NZS 3500 Plumbing and Drainage.

 What Affects the Cost

-• Scope: A simple bayonet point connection is at the lower end.
-Running new pipe from the meter across the property is significantly more.
+• Scope: A simple bayonet point connection ($150–$400) is at the lower end.
+Running new pipe from the meter to a distant part of the property is significantly more.

-• Access difficulty: Tight side passages, suspended ceilings, and concrete slabs all increase labour time.
+• Access difficulty: Tight side passages in terrace houses, suspended ceilings, and concrete slabs all increase labour time.
+External wall-mounted runs are simplest.

-• Flexible connector replacement: These expire after 5 years.
-Any gas work should include checking and replacing aged connectors.
-Budget for this.
+• Flexible connector replacement: These expire after 5 years (date-stamped on the connector).
+Any gas work should include checking and replacing aged connectors (~$30–$60 each plus labour).

-• Gas leak investigation: Emergency leak detection is charged at premium rates, particularly after hours.
+• Gas leak investigation: Emergency leak detection using electronic sniffers and pressure-drop testing is charged at premium rates, particularly after hours.

-A straightforward appliance connection to an existing bayonet point in a suburban home with good access sits toward $200.
-Running a new gas line from the front meter to a rear kitchen extension in a Balmain terrace, through shared walls and a narrow 600mm side passage, pushes toward $4,000.
+A straightforward appliance connection to an existing bayonet point in a suburban Castle Hill home with good access sits toward $200.
+Running a new gas line from the front meter to a rear kitchen extension in a Balmain terrace, through shared walls and a narrow 600mm side passage, with aged connector replacement throughout the property, pushes toward $4,000.
 Most Sydney jobs land around $800 for a short new pipe run or appliance connection with connector replacement.

 Sydney-Specific Considerations

 Inner-city terrace houses present particular access challenges.
-Shared walls, narrow side passages (sometimes under 600mm), and no rear lane access can make routing new gas lines significantly more labour-intensive than in suburban homes.
-If your terrace has a gas meter at the front and you want gas at the rear kitchen, expect the pipe run to add materially to the quote.
+Shared walls, narrow side passages (sometimes under 600mm wide), and no rear lane access can make routing new gas lines significantly more labour-intensive than in suburban homes.
+If your terrace has a gas meter at the front and you want gas at a rear kitchen extension, expect the pipe run distance and access difficulty to add materially to the quote.
+CSST (corrugated stainless steel tubing) is increasingly used in these situations because its flexibility allows routing through tight cavities with fewer joints.

-In newer western and south-western suburbs (Oran Park, Leppington, Marsden Park), gas infrastructure is modern but some estates were built without gas reticulation.
-Check whether natural gas is available at your property before planning gas appliance installations.
-LPG conversion or bottled supply may be the only option.
+Newer western and south-western suburbs (Oran Park, Leppington, Marsden Park): Gas infrastructure is modern where it exists, but some estates were built without gas reticulation as all-electric developments.
+Check whether natural gas is available at your property through Jemena's coverage map before planning any gas appliance installation.
+If gas mains do not pass your property, connecting to the network involves a main extension through Jemena, which is a separate cost on top of the internal gas fitting work.
+LPG bottle supply or an all-electric setup may be more practical in these areas.

 Hiring a Licensed Gas Fitter in NSW